JoryHogeveen/view-admin-as/readme.txt

 *	Feature: Lock meta boxes [#9](https://github.com/JoryHogeveen/view-admin-as/issues/9)
 *	Feature: View as links in user management page [#12](https://github.com/JoryHogeveen/view-admin-as/issues/12)
 *	Enhancement: Better admin bar handling when set to hidden by user [#4](https://github.com/JoryHogeveen/view-admin-as/issues/4)
-	*	Also adds an option to hide/show our toolbar when now view is selected and the admin bar is not shown.
+	*	Also adds an option to hide/show our toolbar when no view is selected and the admin bar is not shown.
 *	Enhancement: Better handling for permission errors [#10](https://github.com/JoryHogeveen/view-admin-as/issues/10)
 *	Compatibility: Show our custom capabilities on role manage plugins like Members
 *	Compatibility: PHP 5.2 (WP minimum)